krdpk17/citrix-k8s-ingress-controller/docs/deploy/deploy-azure-cni.md

 -  High availability Citrix ADC CPX deployment
 -  Citrix ADC CPX per node deployment

-!!! note "Note"
+>**Note:**
-    For the ease of deployment, the deployment models in this topic are explained with an all-in-one manifest file that combines the steps explained in the previous topic.
+>For the ease of deployment, the deployment models in this topic are explained with an all-in-one manifest file that combines the steps explained in the previous topic.
 You can modify the manifest file to suit your application and configuration.

 ### Deploy a standalone Citrix ADC CPX as the Ingress device